andykdy/CPSC427-VAPE/playable-game.md

 Level design was improved, allowing further definition of a level beyond just the enemy timeline.
 Levels now declare what assets need to be used, and what the next level is.
 Points persist across levels.

+# Optional Components Implemented

+## Physics-Based animation
+This has been a thing in our engine since the start, using movement involving acceleration, velocity, and friction decay.
+Our ECS MotionSystem runs off of this, and all of our ECS entities use it to some extent, though some entities just use a static velocity with zero decay.
+Player has his friction turned up high, since this isn't the kind of game you want to be drifting around in.

+## Complex Geometry
+TODO WIP - Boss 2 is going to be using a sprite texture, but a mesh for collisions.
+Bullets and player will collide with it using accurate collision detection.
+Bounding box check for efficiency